Dynamical Casimir effect in curved spacetime: Previous approaches to calculating the DCE

-\prlsection{Calculating the DCE}Methods for calculating the DCE can be broadly separated into two categories (with some overlap).
+Methods for calculating the DCE can be broadly separated into two categories (with some overlap).
 Hamiltonian methods such as those described in~\cite{razavy1985quantum,dodonov2010current,haro2007physically} allow, for example, the consideration of the finite refractive index of the mirrors~\cite{barton1993quantum,barton1996peculiarities}, and the resistive forces acting on them due to the created particles~\cite{dalvit2011fluctuations,jaekel1992motional}.
 On the other hand, one can consider the solution of the field equations subject to some externally imposed boundary trajectories, an approach in which we can employ QFTCS, and which is therefore more suited to relativistic considerations.
 We adopt the latter approach here.
 The first calculations of the DCE were carried out in this manner, exploiting conformal transformations (which leave the field equation unchanged from its inertial-coordinate form) to some coordinates in which the boundaries are stationary~\cite{moore1970quantum,candelas1977vacuum,fulling1976radiation}.
 This reveals the difficulty of maintaining a particle interpretation during the boundary motion (see the introductory discussion in~\cite{fulling1976radiation}), a problem which is equally present for quantum fields in arbitrary spacetimes~\cite{birrell1984quantum}.
+A number of exact solutions using this approach in flat spacetime, in the case of a single moving mirror are given in~\cite{good2013time}.

-A distinct variant of this conformal approach is developed in~\cite{bruschi2013mode}, which takes a view ``local'' to an observer at the center of the cavity, who undergoes some time-dependent proper acceleration.
+A distinct variant of this conformal approach is developed in~\cite{bruschi2013mode}, which takes a view ``local'' to an observer at the center of a cavity, which undergoes some time-dependent proper acceleration.
 The boundary trajectories are set such that they are at a constant distance in the instantaneous Rindler frame corresponding to the observer's proper acceleration at a given moment in time.
 One can then calculate the effect of a finite period of acceleration on the quantum field inside the cavity, not with a single conformal coordinate transformation, but rather by integrating through a continuum of them.